iot-for-all/awesome-iotcentral/README.md

 - [azure-iot-cli-extension](https://github.com/Azure/azure-iot-cli-extension#microsoft-azure-iot-extension-for-azure-cli) - command line tool for debugging device/cloud messaging

 ## companion experiences
-- [contoso-drive-support](https://github.com/iot-for-all/contoso-drive-support) - ***PRIVATE*** an IoT Central companion experience that demonstrates how to build a custom web app for a support technician operating a fleet management solution
+- [contoso-drive-support](https://github.com/iot-for-all/contoso-drive-support) - an IoT Central companion experience that demonstrates how to build a custom web app for a support technician operating a fleet management solution
-- [contoso-drive-simulator](https://github.com/iot-for-all/contoso-drive-simulator) - ***PRIVATE*** an IoT Central companion experience that demonstrates how to build a web app that does device simulation (use with the Contoso-Drive Support application)
+- [contoso-drive-simulator](https://github.com/iot-for-all/contoso-drive-simulator) - an IoT Central companion experience that demonstrates how to build a web app that does device simulation (use with the Contoso-Drive Support application)
 - [iot-central-aad-app](https://github.com/iot-for-all/iot-central-aad-app) - authenticate and use IoT Central control and data plane APIs
 - [iotc-go](https://github.com/iot-for-all/iotc-go) - demonstrates using the IoT Central APIs in a Golang command-line tool